KodrAus/rust-csharp-ffi/README.md

 - If an unmanaged resource is not manually disposed and reaches finalization, the .NET runtime will attempt to free it from a different thread than the one that created it.
 The unmanaged resource will be effectively _moved_ into the finalization thread.
 - C#'s `SafeHandle` can protect an unmanaged resource from being used before it's been allocated or after it's been freed.

-These constraints lead to the `HandleShared` and `HandleOwned` types that are used in the C bindings.
+These constraints lead to the `HandleShared` and `HandleExclusive` types that are used in the C bindings.

 ### Calling unmanaged code from .NET